 -

-Mashup Score: 0Personality Traits and Traditional Philanthropy: A Systematic Review and Meta-Analysis - 26 day(s) ago
+Mashup Score: 0Personality Traits and Traditional Philanthropy: A Systematic Review and Meta-Analysis - 2 month(s) ago

 Volunteering and charitable giving are core examples of traditional philanthropy that contribute to the health of democratic societies and individual well-being.
 Differences in people’s willingness to engage in these behaviors hint at a role of psychological factors that foster or hinder these types of philanthropic engagement.
 Theory and empirical research suggest that broad personality traits may shape volunteering and charitable giving.
 However, existing evidence for links between specific traits and philanthropic engagement has been mixed, in part because of insufficient statistical power and methodological variation across studies.
 In this preregistered meta-analysis, we integrated data from 29 studies to estimate the associations between the Big Five personality traits with volunteering (N = 91,241, Median age = 34 years, 61% female, 36% U.S. samples) and charitable giving (N = 3559, Median age = 39 years, 52% female, 40% U.S. samples).
 We further examined potential moderators, i